 Drain flies range from 1/16 to 1/4 inch and look completely unique.
 They have fuzzy, moth-like wings that give them a heart-shaped appearance when they’re resting.
 You’ll usually spot them on bathroom walls or near sink drains.

-Understanding where these flies breed is crucial for elimination.
-Each type has completely different preferences, which explains why generic treatments often fail.
+Knowing where these flies breed is key to getting rid of them.
+Each type has different needs, which is why generic treatments often fail.

 Fruit flies breed in fermenting or over-ripe produce.
 They love bananas, tomatoes, and any fruit that’s starting to go soft.
 They also breed in: